Emincmg/payment-processor-laravel/README.md

 - `PaymentStarted`: Dispatched when a payment process starts.
 - `PaymentSuccess`: Dispatched upon successful payment completion.
 - `PaymentFailed`: Dispatched if the payment process fails.
+- `PaymentIntentCreated`: Dispatched when Stripe payment intent is created successfully.

 You can listen to these events in your application's event listeners to perform actions like sending notifications or updating order statuses.
 ## License